A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 The discounts, however, are meaningless if the underlying charges aren't capped.
 When Bartlett looked at a common knee replacement, with no complications and a one-night hospital stay, she saw that one hospital had charged the plan $25,000, then applied a 7 percent discount.
 So, the plan paid $23,250.

 A different hospital gave a better discount, 10 percent, but on a sticker price of $115,000.
 So, the plan got billed $103,500 — more than four times the amount it paid the other hospital for the same operation.
-Bartlett recalled wondering why anyone would think this was okay.
+Bartlett recalled wondering why anyone would think this was OK.

 Under Bartlett's proposed new strategy, the plan would use the prices set by Medicare as a reference point.
 Medicare, the federal government's insurance for the disabled and patients over 65, is a good benchmark because it makes its prices public and adjusts them for hospitals based on geography and other factors.
 Montana's plan would pay hospitals a set percentage above the Medicare amount, a method known as "reference-based pricing," making it impossible for the hospitals to arbitrarily raise their prices.